 Well and pipeline licensees are assessed an Oil and Gas Regulatory Cost Recover Levy (the 'administrative levy' – formerly known as the well levy) each year to offset some of the costs incurred by the Government of Saskatchewan for the ongoing regulation of the oil and gas industry.

 The administrative levy is a single annual payment to Saskatchewan's General Revenue Fund.
-Invoices are delivered to industry through the Integrated Resource Information System (IRIS) for well holders and a paper invoice will be mailed to those companies with licensed pipeline holdings.
+Invoices are delivered to industry through the Integrated Resource Information System (IRIS).

 Administrative Levy Formula